Teen Depression: Causes, Symptoms and Treatment

 1. Professional help

 Encourage the teenager to seek professional support from a mental health provider, such as a therapist or psychiatrist.
-These professionals can provide a proper diagnosis, offer evidence-based treatments, and create an individualized treatment plan.
-This may include therapy, medication, or a combination of both.
+These professionals provide a proper diagnosis, offer evidence-based treatments, and create an individualized treatment plan.
+This includes therapy, medication, or a combination of both.

 2. Therapy